U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much ethanol is in gasoline, and how does it affect fuel economy?

-In 2014, more than 13 billion gallons of fuel ethanol were added to motor gasoline produced in the United States, and fuel ethanol accounted for about 10% of the total volume of finished motor gasoline consumed in the United States.
+In 2015, about 13.7 billion gallons of fuel ethanol were added to motor gasoline produced in the United States, and fuel ethanol accounted for about 10% of the total volume of finished motor gasoline consumed in the United States.
 Fuel ethanol contains a denaturant that is added to ethanol to make the ethanol unfit for human consumption.
-Federal law requires fuel ethanol to contain at least 2% denaturant by volume, but the actual content in fuel ethanol may be higher.
+Federal law requires that fuel ethanol contain at least 2% denaturant by volume, but the actual content in fuel ethanol may be higher.

 The energy content of ethanol is about 33% less than pure gasoline.
 The impact of fuel ethanol on vehicle fuel economy varies depending on the amount of denaturant that is added to the ethanol.
 The energy content of denaturant is about equal to the energy content of pure gasoline.
 In general, vehicle fuel economy may decrease by about 3% when using E10 relative to gasoline that does not contain fuel ethanol.